 - a) Housing: Students may occasionally be assigned to a clinical site that is more than 60-miles from the Winona Campus.
 The University will work to offer basic housing at these sites.
 Should the care facility offer housing, the housing is considered facility/hospital property.
 Only the student may use off-campus housing; no pets or other individuals, including family members or others known to the student, are permitted on these premises.
 Smoking or the use of alcohol is prohibited.
 The property must be kept clean.
 No furnishings are to be taken from the property or added to the property.
 The doors are to be kept locked when the student is away from the premises.
 Any damages to the property will be the responsibility of the student.
 Any problems with the housing are to be reported to the clinical faculty within 24 hours. - b) Parking and Transportation Costs: Students parking at clinical sites must follow the parking policies of that site.
 All students are reminded to be aware of their surroundings at all times in urban settings and parking structures.
 At times, use of a security escort may be appropriate.
 Transportation between the school and clinical sites is the responsibility of the student.
 Most clinicals will occur within 60-miles of the Winona Campus, carpooling is encouraged when possible. - 7.
 Injury or Illness at Clinical Site: If an illness or injury is incurred by a student while attending a clinical rotation site, immediate care may be rendered by the affiliate hospital at the expense of the student.
 Students are not allowed to access employee health services at the clinical site because students are guests not employees of the healthcare system.
 Please note that any illness or injury incurred while on duty at a clinical site is not covered by the clinical site, BSN Program, or Saint Mary's University of Minnesota.
-If a student receives healthcare services at any clinical site (clinic, emergency care or other hospital service), the student must arrange for payment. - 8.
+If a student receives healthcare services at any clinical site (clinic, emergency care or other hospital service), the student must arrange for payment.
+Chronic health conditions requiring monitoring should be managed in such a way as to ensure safety for nursing student and patients.
+The clinical instructor may dismiss a student from clinical if condition impairs ability to provide safe patient care. - 8.
 Clinical Probation and Dismissal: A student who has performance or interpersonal problems may be given the option to either be placed on clinical probation with a performance improvement plan or be dismissed from the BSN Program.
 Depending upon the facts and circumstances of each case, the BSN Program reserves the right, through appropriate channels, to determine which step(s) will be applied.
 The facts and circumstances of a student's situation will be shared with other faculty members and administrators in order to determine a course of action.
 Due process is always afforded to the student.
 Due process procedures are described in the University Undergraduate Catalog at www.catalog.smumn.edu.